Youth Advisory Board

 What does the Youth Advisory Board do?

 The UK Committee for UNICEF (UNICEF UK) has had a Youth Advisory Board since 2019.
-Members help us listen to the voices of children and young people all over the UK by:
+Members help us listen to the voices of children and young people in the UK by:

 - Being a voice on children’s rights